-There is no specific legislation prohibiting employees to work alone, especially those working in high-risk locations including warehouses where heavy machinery is used or where chemicals are stored.
-This not only reduces the safety and security of employees in commercial premises, but also puts them under stress due to isolation.
+There is no specific legislation prohibiting employees from working alone.
+However, working alone in high-risk locations, such as warehouses where heavy machinery is used or where chemicals are stored, not only reduces the safety and security of the employees on site, but it can also put them under stress due to isolation.

-While legally people can work alone, the OHS laws state the general legal duties of employers:
+While it is legal for people to work alone, the OHS laws state the general duties of employers:

 “An employer shall provide and maintain so far as is reasonably practicable for employees a working environment that is safe and without risks to health.”
 [Section 21(1)] Occupational Health and Safety Act (2004).

-All employers are legally required to establish safe working conditions for all employees, whether lone workers or not.
-It’s their duty to analyse any hazards or risks at work, this is usually done through a security consultation conducted by a commercial security specialist.
-Once identified, implementation of special arrangements might be required to ensure those risks are avoided, controlled or monitored.
+All employers are legally required to establish safe working conditions for all employees, whether they are lone workers or not.
+It is their duty to analyse any hazards or risks at work, a task that is usually achieved through a security consultation by a commercial security specialist.
+Once identified, the implementation of special arrangements might be required to ensure those risks are controlled or monitored.
 To avoid the additional costs of rostering a second person on duty, a monitored surveillance system can be used at a fraction of the cost.

-While general risks apply for all employees and businesses, including robbery, falls or injury, lone workers are at higher risk as they do not interact with other workers, including those working alone on sites, working away from base and people working from home.
+While general security concerns apply for all employees and businesses, including robbery, falls or injury, lone workers are at higher risk as they do not interact with other workers, whether they are working alone on sites, away from base or from home.

 The major risks we identified through long years of working in the commercial security industry include: